quantiota/AI-Agent-Farm/README.md

 - The AI Agent Farm is designed to be scalable to accomodate future growth

-- Vscode is remotely connected to a JupyterHub instance installed on a GPU server, providing access to Python and Julia kernels.
+- Visual Studio Code is remotely connected to a JupyterHub instance installed on a GPU server, providing access to Python and Julia kernels.
 Each AI Agent has its own JupyterHub user account when using vscode.

 - The real-time streaming data source from Coinbase is connected to each microserver.
 QuestDB and Grafana are used to store and display the data in real-time.
 The QuestDB database is ingested by running a notebook in Visual Studio Code (VS Code).